v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-definefield-method.md

  [in] Atrybuty pól.

  `cSig`
- [in] A `ULONG32` czyli rozmiar w znaki buforu, muszą zawierać podpis pola.
+ [in] A `ULONG32` oznacza to rozmiar, w postaci, buforu, muszą zawierać podpis pola.

  `signature`
  [in] Tablica sygnatury pól.